duju211/pin_strava/README.md

     }

 The information in `my_sig` can now be used to access Strava data.
-Set the `cue_mode` of the target to ‘always’, so that the user has to authenticate and the following api calls are all executed with an up to date authorization token.
+Set the `cue_mode` of the target to ‘always’ so that the following API calls are always executed with an up-to-date authorization token.

 ## Activities

-We are now authenticated and can directly access Strava data.
-At first load an overview table of all available activities.
+You are now authenticated and can directly access your Strava data.

+Load a data frame that gives an overview of all the activities from the data.
 Because the total number of activities is unknown, use a while loop.
-Break the execution of the loop, if there are no more activities to read.
+It will break the execution of the loop if there are no more activities to read.

 <table style="width:100%;">
 <colgroup>